Meet Love Island 2022 contestant Andrew Le Page

 Real estate agent splits his time between Guernsey and Dubai

-Love Island fans, rejoice – the hit dating competition will soon return to ITV2.
+Love Island fans, rejoice – the hit dating competition is returning to ITV2.

 A whole new group of young, love-hungry hopefuls are set to enter the Majorcan villa as Laura Whitmore is back to take care of hosting duties.